 - Write a scene where one character wants something but can’t say so, and the other is unaware of it.
-If you already have one in your draft, have another go at it from scratch, bringing in what you learned last week about writing dialogue.
+If you already have one in your draft, have another go at it, bringing in what you learned last week about writing dialogue.

 - Write monologues for a scene where one character wants something but doesn’t say, and the other character is aware of it.
 They can be people who live together or work together, or would like to.